samvv/dotty/README.md

    precedence over `DOTTY_HOSTNAME`.
  - `--root-dir` Same as the `DOTTY_ROOT` environment variable.
 Takes precedence over `DOTTY_ROOT`.
- - `--force` No not ask for confirmations when executing.
+ - `--force` Do not ask for confirmations when executing.
 Files will be overwritten without question.
 This is potentially very dangerous and should generally only be used in scripts.